vkuchinov/watersheds/README.md

 Average wish is 152 characters or 24 words.<br>
 The biggest message is 1402!!! characters or 228 words!!! [looks like anomaly]</b><br>
 ```
-There are several issues that I would like to see resolved within my lifetime, much earlier than 150 years from now, but I will discuss two.
-The number one issue that needs immediate attention is the unacceptable conditions of Indigenous communities across the country.
-Today, we still have many communities struggling with epidemics of youth suicide and domestic violence, substance abuse, a vast lack of employment opportunities, among many other issues.
-Culminating in the height of the emergency status that many Indigenous communities and individuals have existed in for decades is the issue of Missing and Murdered Indigenous women - an issue that I relate to, to an extent, as a young, racialized, female survivor of sexual assault.
-My feelings on the topic of Indigenous issues in our country are so powerful that I believe we need to actively work towards reconciliation and solutions as soon as possible, in order to be a genuine global leader on social justice issues.
-The second issue I find most pressing in Canada, vital to change within 150 years, is electoral reform.
-Our current First-Past-The-Post system is outdated, limited, and unfair to the diversity of issues and interests that communities have throughout the country.
-A move away from such a system that encourages strategic voting will ensure that our key democratic processes are renewed and that our votes start to truly count.
+There are several issues that I would like to see resolved within my lifetime, much earlier than 150 <br>
+years from now, but I will discuss two.
+The number one issue that needs immediate attention is <br>
+the unacceptable conditions of Indigenous communities across the country.
+<br>Today, we still have many communities struggling with epidemics of youth suicide and domestic violence,<br>
+substance abuse, a vast lack of employment opportunities, among many other issues.
+<br>Culminating in the height of the emergency status that many Indigenous communities and individuals <br>
+have existed in for decades is the issue of Missing and Murdered Indigenous women - an issue that <br>
+I relate to, to an extent, as a young, racialized, female survivor of sexual assault. <br>
+My feelings on the topic of Indigenous issues in our country are so powerful that I believe <br>
+we need to actively work towards reconciliation and solutions as soon as possible, in order <br>
+to be a genuine global leader on social justice issues.
+The second issue I find most pressing in Canada,<br>
+vital to change within 150 years, is electoral reform.
+Our current First-Past-The-Post system is outdated,<br>
+limited, and unfair to the diversity of issues and interests that communities have throughout the country.<br>
+A move away from such a system that encourages strategic voting will ensure that our key democratic processes<br>
+are renewed and that our votes start to truly count.
 ```
 <br>
 So, if we are dealing with average, in 20 seconds (1/3 of minute) we could confortably<br>